Spring Champion Stakes

 Markets open for the Spring Champion Stakes around August/September.
 Bookmakers will identify which horses have been nominated for the spring carnival staying races and frame a market accordingly.

 It’s not the most popular betting race in Australia, but the value punters get great odds throughout the year and that’s when the best value is available.
 The bookmakers below offer Spring Champion Stakes markets.
 Most of the top betting sites in Australia have also got downloadable bet apps available to customer, with these free to sign up at.

 Spring Champion Stakes betting guide

 The well-bred horses have a good record in the Spring Champion Stakes.
-Punters should be looking towards the horses which are bred to see out a strong 2000m-2400m and also horses which are on the path towards the Victoria Derby.
+Punters should be looking towards the horses which are bred to see out a strong 2000m-2400m and also horses which are on the path towards the Victoria Derby and the Kennedy Oaks.

 This is a key betting strategy as the stronger three-year-olds will be in top form at this time of the year and the stronger types have a great record in the race.

 Betting on favourites in this race is a recipe for disaster.
 Only two of the last 11 winners was the bookmakers favourite (Vanbrugh, 2015)(Shadow Hero, 2019) and only four favourites over the last 11 years have placed.
 However that has changed somewhat over the past few years, with the last two favourites saluting.

 There have been some notable favourites win the Spring Champion Stakes with Platinum Scissors, Universal Prince, Tie The Knot and Magic Of Sydney, so it’s not beyond the realm of possibility.